COVID UPDATE: UNTIL FURTHER NOTICE THE YOUTH AMBASSADORS PROGRAM IS ON HOLD. CLICK HERE FOR PRIVATE VOICE LESSONS!

 SINGERS ON STAGE (SOS) PARENTS LEADERSHIP TEAM

-- Producing youth ensembles requires organization and discipline in order for the students/performers, their directors, and the parents to have a positive experience.
-Mounting the shows requires parental involvement because it is such a huge undertaking.
-What we are providing would be cost-prohibitive without volunteers.
+- This training program requires organization and discipline in order for the students, directors, and parents to have a positive experience.
+Mounting shows requires parental involvement.
+It would be cost-prohibitive without volunteers.

 - For this reason, a parent volunteer team is formed to assist.
-SOS Parents, in coordination with the director, will establish a volunteer leadership team with one representative from each of the ensembles who will work with the director to assist in tech and dress rehearsals, as well as with costumes and chaperoning at events and performances..
+SOS Parents, in coordination with the director, will establish a volunteer leadership team that will work with the director to assist in tech and dress rehearsals, as well as with costumes and chaperoning at events and performances..

-- All SOS Parents are asked to give 4.5 hours of service over the year and may volunteer online or in person through their parent representative.
-A parents’ orientation meeting will be held during the first rehearsal of both semesters to review the policies and to sign up for volunteer times.
+- All SOS Parents are asked to give 4.5 hours of service over the year and may volunteer online or in person.
+A parents’ orientation meeting will be held during the first rehearsal of each session to review the policies and to sign up for volunteer times.

-- Other parent volunteers are needed for wardrobe, music library, Facebook admin, carpool arrangements, event chaperones, stage management and set up-tear down at performance venues.
+- Parent volunteers are needed for wardrobe, music library, Facebook admin, carpool arrangements, event chaperones, stage management and set up-tear down at performance venues.

 - An ongoing sign-up list will be provided on Google Docs.

 - SOS Parents model for their children a supportive attitude toward all ensemble participants and other parents.
-Any concerns or suggestions that a parent may have are to be directed to the SOS Parent ensemble representative or, if it is of a confidential nature, to the director privately.
+Communication of concerns and suggestions is always welcome.

-- A performance schedule will be updated and posted on Facebook, Google Docs, and the website, provided as soon as the shows are booked.
+- A performance schedule will be updated and posted on the Google Calendar as soon as the shows are booked.
 We will give ample time to schedule when there are necessary changes.
 Please be patient when this happens.

-- SOS will make every effort not to overload.
+- We will make every effort not to overload.
 Performances will vary.

-- After the show is performance-ready, student performers may expect approximately THREE performances per month to be scheduled, in addition to the two semester shows.
+- After the show is performance-ready, the student may expect approximately one-two performances per month to be scheduled, in addition to the end of session showcases.